kristofferkjeldby/SitecoreJobViewer/README.md

 ### Configuring SitecoreJobViewer

-In Visual Studio, make sure that the following settings are correct:
+In Visual Studio, make sure that the following settings are correct in the `App.config` file:

 <appSettings>
   <add key="Server" value="your-server" />